 The effects of cocaine on the brain can include feelings of increased energy and confidence.
 For this reason, social cocaine use is quite common.
 The drug is one of the most well-known ‘party drugs’ because the social effects of cocaine can help users feel more alert and comfortable in social situations.

-People might feel the need to use cocaine in social situations at first, and end up developing an addiction because of this.
+People might feel the need to use cocaine in social situations at first, and end up developing an addiction because of this, and then begin using it when they are alone.
 When it comes to cocaine, ‘functioning addicts’ are also relatively common.
 These are people who are able to hold a job and appear to live a normal life, but who actually struggle with addiction.
 People who feel they need to use cocaine to function socially often fall into this category.

 Treatment for Cocaine Addiction